Start-up grant – support for a new entrepreneur

 The start-up grant is an allowance granted by the TE Office for a new entrepreneur.
 Its purpose is to secure a new entrepreneur’s livelihood at the starting phase of new full-time entrepreneurship when the income generated by the company is still low.
 Start-up grant encourages people to continue as entrepreneurs.

 The start-up grant may be granted for a maximum of 12 months and it is applied for ...

 Do the following

-If you need a grant for longer than the time covered by the initial decision, submit an extension application no later than one month before the end of the valid start-up grant period.
-You can submit the extension application in the same way as the first application.
+If you need a start-up grant for a period longer than the period covered by the initial decision, apply for an extension either in the online services or with a printable form at the latest one month before the end of the valid start-up grant period.

 To whom and on what terms

 You may be eligible to receive a start-up grant to support entrepreneurship if you are an unemployed jobseeker, an employed person, a student or a part-time entrepreneur starting full-time entrepreneurship and if you live in Finland and establish your company in Finland.

 The following matters are assessed when making the start-up grant decision: